Frequently Asked Questions

 No, you cannot apply for a Fellowship if you have an existing affiliation at the University of Oxford.
 Submission of an application by a candidate currently affiliated with the University of Oxford will automatically disqualify the applicant.

 The application should be completed by the prospective visiting fellow.
-However,note that for The AfOx Collaborative Fellowship applications will not be considered until a statement from the Oxford academic host/collaborator has been received.
+Applications will not be considered until a statement from the Oxford academic host/collaborator has been received.

-The Fellows appointed will be provided with an en-suite, single occupancy study bedroom with all meals provided in the host College.
-A temporary University card for and temporary membership to the college Senior Common Room will be granted for the period of residency.
-The fellowship will also include airfare, visa fee and a maintenance allowance for incidental expenses.
+During the in-person fellowship selected Fellows will be provided with an en-suite, single occupancy study bedroom.
+A temporary University card for access to the University and college buildings and temporary membership to the host college’s Senior Common Room will be granted for the period of residency.
+The fellowship will also include return economy flight ticket, airport transfer, visa fee and a maintenance allowance for incidental expenses during the residence ( up to £250 per week according to University guidelines).

 AfOx will send supporting documents for visa application to successful applications, but it is the responsibility of the applicant to make a timely visa application and ensure that they meet all other requirements.